Portillo's Restaurants: Outside Illinois

 Portillo's opened its first restaurant in the Madison, Wisconsin, area and in the Davenport, Iowa/Quad Cities area (the first location in Iowa) in early 2019.

 In March 2021 Portillo's opened a new location in Sterling Heights, Michigan, in Metro Detroit, which was the first location within Michigan.
 Its second Michigan location opened in Livonia in July 2024.

 Portillo's announced a new location in the Orlando, Florida, area, located at the corner of Palm Parkway and Daryl Carter Boulevard in Lake Buena Vista; it opened in June 2021.

 In December 2021, Portillo's submitted plans to build a new restaurant at Santan Village in Gilbert, Arizona.

 In April 2022, Portillo's opened their fourth location in Florida, located in St. Petersburg, featuring a '50s theme, and is their third in the Tampa metropolitan area.
 A location in West Kissimmee, announced the same month, is their second in the Orlando area, and fifth overall in Florida.
 In December 2023, the sixth Portillo's in Florida, and third in the Orlando area, opened in Clermont.

 In January 2023, Portillo's opened its first location in Texas.
 It is located in the Dallas Fort Worth Metroplex suburb of The Colony, at the intersection of SH 121/Sam Rayburn Tollway and Destination Drive at the Grandscape complex.

 In February 2023, Portillo's opened the fifth and sixth locations in Arizona, located in Tucson and Gilbert.

 In March 2024, the company announced it would open two new restaurants in the Houston area—one in Richmond at The Grand at Aliana and the other at the Willowbrook Mall.

+In 2025, Portillos opened its first location in Georgia just outside of Atlanta.

+In 2026, Portillos opened its first Greater San Antonio location in Schertz, TX.